It Took a ‘Magic Minute’ But the House Gifts Biden Huge Win

 But that’s if the bill can ever pass the Senate.
 Manchin and Sinema have yet to sign on, even with a topline cost that largely hews to their demands.

-The Congressional Budget Office said Thursday in a preliminary analysis that the bill would cost $367 billion over 10 years, but they didn’t add in a key offset to that score.
-They said increased IRS enforcement would bring in an additionally $207 billion over the next decade, bringing the total cost to $160 billion—and that’s with an estimate that the White House believes is overly pessimistic.
+The Congressional Budget Office said Thursday in a preliminary analysis that the bill would cost $367 billion over 10 years, but they didn’t add in a key offset to the legislation.
+They said increased IRS enforcement would bring in an additional $207 billion over the next decade, bringing the total cost to $160 billion—and that’s with an estimate that the White House believes is overly pessimistic.

 The Biden administration thinks increased IRS enforcement—essentially making people pay their taxes—would bring in $400 billion.
-That means that some Democrats actually believe the $1.75 trillion bill would actually have a positive budgetary impact on the debt.
-Or, at least, at a minimal cost.
+That means that some Democrats actually believe the $1.75 trillion bill would ultimately have a positive budgetary impact on the debt.
+Or, at least, a minimal cost.

 Democrats accomplish offsetting the new provisions by implementing a number of new corporate taxes.
 There’s a 15 percent minimum tax for large corporations, a one percent tax on corporate stock buybacks, a new tax on income above $10 million and $25 million, and new limits on what deductions businesses can take for losses—among other corporate tax law changes.